Here is a guest blog from my son, Zach Vincent, writing about the need for young adults to care about excellence.

 I was recently asked a new question--new in my consulting experience anyway.
 Has your organizational development firm ever been fired?

-Topics: organizational development, organizational design, Design Group International, Mark L. Vincent, emell vee, process design, Whorled Viewz, firing an organizational development firm, Consulting Agreement
+Topics: process design, organizational development consulting, emell vee, Mark L. Vincent, Design Group International, Whorled Viewz, organizational design, firing an organizational development firm, Consulting Agreement

 Design Group International Senior Design Partners and Senior Consultants are committed to lifelong learning.
 To that end, I'm currently enrolled in a financial management course offered by Christian Leadership Alliance.
 At the end of each two week session I have to post a reflection.
 This past session had me thinking about the intersection of raising money and managing the money in nonprofit organizations.